-The coronavirus (COVID-19) vaccine booster dose will help extend the protection you gained from your first two doses and give you longer-term protection.
+The coronavirus (COVID-19) vaccine booster dose will help extend the protection you gained from your first 2 doses and give you longer-term protection.

 Coronavirus booster vaccination